-- Cross curricular (with Maths) visit to St Paul's Cathedral (Year 7)
+- Visit to St Paul's Cathedral (Year 7)

 - A Level Conference

-- Discussion between the Archibishop of Canterbury and the Board of Deputies of British Jews (A Level students)
+- Discussion between the Archbishop of Canterbury and the Board of Deputies of British Jews (A Level students)

 Please see below a link to a YouTube video, produced by Year 9 Students: